-- Formulate personas together with the development team.
+- Create and update personas together with the development team.

 6. Focus on the Main Benefit or Problem

 I frequently see personas that contain a lengthy list of goals.
-While is it is perfectly OK that a persona description provides more than one problem or benefit, I recommend selecting one main problem or benefit–the true reason why the persona would want to use or purchase the product.
+While is it is perfectly OK that a persona description states more than one problem that should be addressed or benefit that should be offered, I recommend selecting one main problem or benefit—the true reason why the persona would want to use or purchase the product.
 This creates focus and facilitates effective decision-making.
 If you feel that the other persona goals are too important to omit them, prioritise the goals and put the primary one at the top.

 7. Connect Personas and User Stories